 Rename default mailbox database –

 To rename the default mailbox database to your organization’s requirements, follow the simple procedure written here –

 - Select the desired database.

 Get-MailboxDatabase -Identity “Mailbox DatabaseName” | Set-MailboxDatabase -Name “New Database Name”.

 - Finally, run the command Get-MailboxDatabase to check the updated list of databases.

 How to recover data from a corrupt default mailbox database –

 If you have saved data in default exchange mailbox database, and it has become inaccessible due to faulty changes or corruption, then recovering the corrupt data is quite tricky and there is hardly a suitable method which can guarantee a hundred percent recovery.
-But, there is one professional tool Kernel for Exchange Server Recovery which can easily recover data from corrupt EDB files.
+But, there is one professional Exchange Server Recovery tool which can easily recover data from corrupt EDB files.
 Exchange Recovery tool can also recover the deleted items.
 The recovered data is presented in the same format as it was saved and you can easily convert into PST or any other format.